-BRiDGES implements Peer Services at Nyack Consultation through the Rockland Psychiatric Center (RPC).
+BRIDGES staff are by majority people with disabilities.
+Shared lived experiences offer some of the skills that cannot be learned through a professional lens.
 As a result of these supports, many individuals are able to autonomously address their needs through a meaningful connection with one or more peers, leading to reduced use of higher-cost professional services, including hospitalization.

 Pro-Youth is designed to engage students with disabilities in job exploration at an early age.
 Our goal is to assist students with identifying career interests to be further explored through additional Pro-Youth services, including transition services.
 Through collaboration with our local community partners in schools, local colleges, non-profit organizations and established businesses we are able to effectively provide career readiness training, as well as assistance with college prep.